sjbylo/aba/README.md

 1. Optionally creates the required VMs in ESXi or vSphere.
 1. Monitors the installation progress.

-Use aba if you want to get Openshift up and running quickly without having to study and learn the documentation.
+Use aba if you want to get Openshift up and running quickly without having to study the documentation in detail.

 ## Prerequisites